-If you see a black screen or the screen is always loading, it might be due to the poor internet connection on your iPhone.
+If you see a black screen or the screen is always loading, it might be due to the poor internet connection on your iPhone or iPad.
 Please make sure that your internet connection is working correctly.
 Open Safari to check the internet connection on your iPad.

 The second problem may be due to specific errors such as Error 1011 & 1012, which will not let you play any videos from Netflix.

-- Resetting the Netflix app removes any titles you have downloaded through the app
+- Toggle Reset on.
+Resetting the Netflix app removes any titles you have downloaded through the app.

-- Open Netflix again and sign in again to the Netflix app
+- Open Netflix again and sign in to the Netflix app.

 This process resets the account on your device and also clears out the cache and any other associated data in the application.